JEWELRY DESIGN & UX

 Re-testing: Testing quality, durability, and safety of jewelry

-Reviewing: Presenting final-pass samples to VPs, stakeholders, creative directors
+Reviewing Final Prototypes: Presenting final-pass samples to VPs, stakeholders, creative directors

-Meeting with product development team to discuss parts, materials, finishes, etc.
+Meeting with Product Development Team to discuss parts, materials, finishes, etc.

-Meeting with production team: Cost is negotiated between designers, production, and manufacturers
+Meeting with Production Team: Cost is negotiated between designers, production, and manufacturers

 Production/Delivery: Final products are manufactured overseas and distributed to the U.S. market